 Viber is a popular VoIP calling app for iPhones that is poised to launch for the Android Market in the next few days.
 Today, it started offering invites to users to test out its Android offerings.
 I signed up and was thoroughly impressed with it despite the app still being in beta.

 Viber can be set as your default dialing app, so if one of your contacts has Viber installed the call will automatically connect through Viber over your data connection (WiFi or 3G) instead of using your voice minutes.
+The service also allows you to send and receive text messages.

 A few days ago, Yahoo rolled out a version of the Yahoo Messenger for iOS that supported video chat and promised the same on Android shortly.
 Of course, we can't wait for "shortly" - that's entirely too long.
 Remember the Glacier/MyTouch ROM leak from yesterday?
 Turns out, it contains a full version of the Yahoo Messenger app, including video calling.
 Ripped out by the brave xda member matthewjulian, the app is available for download immediately (see below).

 Xeudoxus (known for his work on Dark Edge) got a bit creative with the Skype apk and has released it to the on-the-go Skyping masses.
+If you're a Skype user who frequently makes phone calls via the service, this could potentially be a godsend.

 After months and months of waiting for a voice-enabled Skype to be out on Android and giving Verizon users an evil eye for that exclusive deal Skype signed with the largest US carrier, I am here to tell you that less than 2 hours ago, Skype officially hit the Market.
 This time, the long-awaited app is no longer restricted to Verizon, so download away (Android 2.1+ required)!